goldbergyoni/nodebestpractices/README.chinese-traditional.md

 > SyntaxError: Unexpected token ...

 // Avoid — throws exception
-const count = 2 // it tries to run 2(), but 2 is not a function
+const count = 2 // it tries to run 2()，but 2 is not a function
 (function doSomething() {
   // do something amazing
 }())
-// put a semicolon before the immediate invoked function, after the const definition, save the return value of the anonymous function to a variable or avoid IIFEs altogether
+// put a semicolon before the immediate invoked function，after the const definition，save the return value of the anonymous function to a variable or avoid IIFEs altogether
 ```

 🔗 [**Read more:** "Semi ESLint rule"](https://eslint.org/docs/rules/semi)